ghifaripg/ghifaripg/README.md

 ## <img alt="handwavegif" src="https://user-images.githubusercontent.com/39513876/112366216-8cfe7400-8cfe-11eb-8116-7d3dbae20e97.gif" width='35' align="left"/> Hello there!

-- Student at President University, expected to graduate in 2025
-- Currently exploring Cybersecurity, Cloud Computing, and Web Development
-- Open to collaborate on tech projects
-- Feel free to ask me about anything!
-- Based in Banten, Indonesia
+I am a student at President University, expected to graduate in 2025.
+Currently, I am exploring the fields of Cybersecurity, Cloud Computing, and Web Development.
+I am open to collaborating on exciting tech projects and always eager to connect with others, so feel free to ask me anything!
+I am based in Banten, Indonesia.

 ---